tuo/tuo.github.io/midlife crisis as programmer and AI.md

 ## Summary

 A crisis could be an opportunity.
-It leads me to have doubts, therefore, ask myself questions.
-I found that if I dont' reject negative feelings nor try to grasp positive feelings, I'm in a better position to recieve the subtle messages universe channels.
+It leads me to have doubts, and evokes a multitude of  questions about myself.
+Those questsions are self-contained, answer is hidden in the question itself.
+I found that if I dont' reject negative feelings nor try to hold on to positive feelings, I'm in a better position to recieve the subtle messages universe channels.
 It is always there, and it is just that I rejected the inner child and closed off the inner light, either voluntarily or involuntarily, for a long time.
 Life is more about art and the subconscious than just being a logical/rational calculator and conscious.
 Still, it doesn't need to be mystic, abstract, regional, and spiritual; just something I could access in my ordinary daily routines, nothing special.

-It is a f*** play.
+We are all still children inside our hearts, aren't we?
+Life is a play.